rongkangw/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file
+      Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+3. _{ more test cases …​ }_

+### Adding a member and an event
+1. Adding a member to the member list

+    1. Prerequisites: A member with the same name should not exist in the member list.

+    2. Test case: `addMember n/John Doe p/98765432 e/johnd@example.com`<br>
+       Expected: Member is added to the member list.
+Details of the added member are shown in the status message.
+                 Member list is shown.

+2. Adding a member with a member role to the member list

+    1. Prerequisites: A member with the same name should not exist in the member list.

+    2. Test case: `addMember n/Jane Doe p/98765432 e/janed@example.com r/President`<br>
+       Expected: Member is added to the member list.
+Details of the added member are shown in the status message.
+Member list is shown.

+3. Adding a duplicate member to the member list

+    1. Prerequisites: A member with the same name should exist in the member list.

+    2. Test case: `addMember n/Jane Doe p/98766432 e/janed@example.com r/President`<br>
+       Expected: Member is not added to the member list.
+Error details shown in the status message.

+4. Adding an event to the event list

+    1. Prerequisites: An event with the same name should not exist in the event list.

+    2. Test case: `addEvent n/Team Bonding f/151025 1300 t/161025 1500`<br>
+       Expected: Event is added to the event list.
+Details of the added event are shown in the status message.
+Event list is shown.

+5. Adding an event with an event role to the event list

+    1. Prerequisites: An event with the same name should not exist in the event list.

+    2. Test case: `addEvent n/Orientation f/151025 1200 t/171025 1800 d/For freshmen r/gamemaster`<br>
+       Expected: Event is added to the event list.
+Details of the added event are shown in the status message.
+Event list is shown.

+6. Adding a duplicate event to the event list

+    1. Prerequisites: An event with the same name should exist in the event list.

+    2. Test case: `addEvent n/Team Bonding f/151025 1300 t/161025 1500` <br>
+       Expected: Event is not added to the event list.
+Error details shown in the status message.

+### Listing members and events

+### Displaying an event

+1. Displaying an event with its member roster

+    1. Prerequisites: List all events using the `listEvents` command.
+Multiple events in the list.

+    2. Test case: `event 1` <br>
+       Expected: First event and event's member roster is shown.
+Success message is shown in the status message.

+    3. Test case: `event -1` <br>
+       Expected: No event is displayed.
+Error details shown in the status message.

+    4. Other incorrect event commands to try: `event`, `event x`, `...` (where x is larger than the list size) <br>

 ### Deleting a member

 1. Deleting a member while all members are being shown

-   1. Prerequisites: List all members using the `list` command.
+   1. Prerequisites: List all members using the `listMembers` command.
 Multiple members in the list.

-   1. Test case: `delete 1`<br>
+   2. Test case: `deleteMember 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: First member is deleted from the member list.
+Details of the deleted member shown in the status message.

-   1. Test case: `delete 0`<br>
+   3. Test case: `deleteMember 0`<br>
       Expected: No member is deleted.
 Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   4. Other incorrect delete commands to try: `deleteMember`, `deleteMember x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-2. Displaying an event

-    1.

-3. _{ more test cases …​ }_
+4. _{ more test cases …​ }_

 ### Saving data